KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Block by BKeyport](https://github.com/BKeyport/MMM-Block)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Block.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Bluebikes by jschless](https://github.com/jschless/MMM-Bluebikes)